Carter's: Undervalued Retailer With Nearly 7% Yield

 Improving ROIC Correlated With Creating Shareholder Value

-Per Figure 3, ROIC explains 55% of the changes in valuation for the 15 retail firms in Carter's' peer group.
-Despite Carter's' 12% ROIC, above the 10% average of the peer group, the firm's stock trades at a discount to peers as shown by its position below the trend line in Figure 3.
+Per Figure 3, ROIC explains 55% of the changes in valuation for the 15 retail firms in Carter's peer group.
+Despite Carter's 12% ROIC, above the 10% average of the peer group, the firm's stock trades at a discount to peers as shown by its position below the trend line in Figure 3.
 Given the firm's consistently high ROIC, profit growth, and improving margins, one would think the stock would garner a premium valuation.

 Figure 3: ROIC Explains 55% Of Valuation for CRI Peers